laurentkempe/StatiqBlog/input/posts/2010/Starting-with-Mercurial-distributed-source-control-management-tool-on-Windows.md

 disqusIdentifier: 20101106102447
 tags: ["Mercurial"]
 ---
-I am starting to use [Mercurial](http://mercurial.selenic.com/)for my personal projects.
+I am starting to use [Mercurial](http://mercurial.selenic.com/) for my personal projects.
 At the moment I use it only locally to be able to experience it but also to be able to try thing and revert easily to previous state.

 To get started I downloaded
 <!-- more -->